ubbemir/discord_updater/README.md

 ## Usage

 Once installed, the Discord updater script will run automatically in the background whenever you log in to your Ubuntu system.
 You do not need to manually run the script.
+When a Discord update is ready to be installed, a terminal window will appear upon login, prompting you to enter your password.

 ## Uninstallation